gabmart1995/atomic-design/README.md

 ["w3 schools"](https://www.w3schools.com)

 ## what contains
-examples of components used in web pages and aplications, result of exprerienced years working with frameworks and libraries:
+examples of web components used in web pages and aplications, result of exprerienced years working with frameworks and libraries:

 - paginations and tables